Back to all posts

 ClickOnce

-We can think of ClickOnce as an installer technology which makes it easy for the user to install, update or upgrade a desired application.
+We can think of ClickOnce as an installer technology that makes it easy for a user to install, update, or upgrade an application.

-According to MSDN, ClickOnce majorly helps in overcoming the following issues in deployment,
+According to MSDN, ClickOnce primarily helps overcome the following deployment issues:

-1. Difficulties while updating application,since ClickOnce Application performs deployment based on a manifest file which has information such as version number about the underlying packages that are going to be installed ,only the affected packages automatically gets updated during the installation.
+1. Difficulties while updating an application.
+ClickOnce performs deployment based on a manifest file that includes version information about the underlying packages.
+Only the affected packages are automatically updated during installation.

-3. Security permissions, Windows by-design installer requires Administrative Privileges for the application to be installed inside of the system.
-ClickOnce simply doesn't need such a requirement due to its by-design isolated resources and permissions.
-[Red Team can you hear ME!!!!!]
+3. Security permissions.
+A Windows by-design installer requires administrative privileges for an application to be installed inside the system.
+ClickOnce does not need such a requirement, due to its by-design isolated resources and permissions.
+(Red team, can you hear me?)

 4. Each ClickOnce application is installed to and run from a secure per-user, per-application cache.